willtebbutt/OILMMs.jl/README.md

 ## Examples

-Please refer to the examples directory for basic usage.
+Please refer to the examples directory for basic usage, or below for a very quick intro.

 ## API